protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 $
 ```

+The experimental check will be removed  in a future release, once we are ready
+to make this feature generally available.
+Ideally this will happen for the 3.13
+release of protobuf, sometime in mid-2020, but there is not a specific date set
+for this yet.
+Some of the timing will depend on feedback we get from the
+community, so if you have questions or concerns please get in touch via a
+GitHub issue.

 ### Signaling That Your Code Generator Supports Proto3 Optional

 If you now try to invoke your own code generator with the test proto, you will